ComedicChimera/chai-lang.dev/static/markdown/guide/chapter14.md

 > no pointer or reference is created.
 Similarly, taken by value just means that the compiler creates
 > a local copy of the variable in the enclosed scope.

-You can also redefine a variable as constant within a sub-scope or take ownership of it using the corresponding keywords.

-    let p = make int;

-    let a = 5;
-    *p = 14;

-    with [own p, const a] {
-        a = 3; // ERROR: a is constant

-        delete p; // this sub scope owns "p" so ok
-    }

-    // a is no longer constant
-    a = 15;

 Captures can also be used to exclude a variable by means of the `!` prefix.

     with [!a] {